MalikpMorgan/MalikpMorgan.github.io/README.md

 # MalikpMorgan.github.io

-# this is a simple portfolio website to showcase my work and other creative projects.
+# This is a simple portfolio website to showcase my work and other creative projects.